-The following information (College Credit for High School CTE Coursework) depicts the correlation between Reavis High School courses currently articulated with Moraine Valley Community College, South Suburban College, National Louis, and Lewis University.
+The information below outlines the correlation between Reavis High School courses currently articulated with Moraine Valley Community College, South Suburban College, National Louis, and Lewis University.
 Please note that the articulation process is ongoing with review and revision of course curricula occurring annually.
-Dual credit through MVCC is subject to change and has been approved through May of 2022.
+Dual credit through MVCC is subject to change and has been approved through May of 2023.
 For additional information, see www.macspartnership.com.
 The most up-to-date information is also available through the CTE Department.